 upon me: a daughter of a child and a monster.

-Frozen without cold, nothing, unsure, uninspired, veins full of air, soul fading into the umbra.
+Frozen without cold, feeling nothing, unsure, uninspired, veins full of air, fading into the umbra.

-Who are they to say what is moral they are broken?
-Who are they to say about us?
+Who are they to say what is moral when are broken?
+Who are to say anything about us?

 All this, all this, And I to sledgehammer And leave nothing but